DavidArmstrong/SAMDTelescopeController/docs/README.md

 with each other.
 This includes both the draw.io diagram source, and a 'TelescopeController4_0.drawio.png' image file created by draw.io.

-Both the TC4_0/ and TC4_0diagnostics/ directories are Arduino sketches, and should be copied to the Arduino/ directory, where Arduino IDE sketch projects are stored.
+The TC4_0/, TC4_0diagnostics/, and TC4_0powerMonitor/ directories are three separate Arduino sketches, and should each be copied to the Arduino/ directory on your computer, where Arduino IDE sketch projects are stored.

 ## Installing the Required Arduino Libraries